mdboom/pool-party/README.md

     return f.calculate(n)
 ```

-You see in this `fib2` results that nogil with threads gets really stuck by updating a member on an instance.
-This instance, importantly, is not shared between threads.
+You see in this `fib2` results that nogil with threads gets really stuck by updating a member on an instance -- an instance that, importantly, is not shared between threads.
+It takes 10x longer than calculating it sequentially (80s vs. 8s), and uses 40x as much CPU time doing it.

+Linux perf somewhat backs up this finding.
+It measures 10% of time in `_PyObject_GetInstanceAttribute` when multithreading, and 0% (below threshold of measurement) when running sequentially.
+That 10% number doesn't reflect the overall time penalty, but it is a strong signal.

 ![Results](fib2.png)